How to Bathe a Dog: 10 Easy Ways to Make Bath Time Easier

 Using the Wrong Shampoo

 Never use human shampoo on dogs.
 Our shampoos are made for our skin, not theirs, and can cause irritation, dryness, or allergic reactions.
-I once grabbed my shampoo by mistake, and Rumi developed a rash within hours.
-Always choose a dog-specific shampoo that’s gentle and pH-balanced.
+I once grabbed Rumi’s shampoo by accident, and she got a rash within hours.
+Always get a soft, pH-balanced shampoo made just for dogs.

-Be careful with medicated or flea shampoos, too.
-These are meant for specific conditions, like skin infections or flea infestations.
-Using them unnecessarily can dry out or irritate your dog’s coat.
-Always follow your vet’s guidance.
+Make sure you are also careful with medicated or flea sprays.
+There are certain uses for these, like treating skin diseases or flea infestations.
+If you use them too much, they can dry out or irritate your dog’s hair.
+Always do what your vet tells you.

 Using Water That’s Too Hot or Cold